Local businesses and residents are being made aware of the variety support out there caused by the COVID-19 pandemic.

 The main websites we are advising businesses and residents to look at are as follows:

 Business Support, Loans & Grants and Skills Development – Worcestershire Business Central

 Worcestershire’s local growth hub, Worcestershire Business Central are the county’s one stop business support team.
 Contact their team in the first instance if you would like to learn more about how you can apply or access any of the support funds launched nationally or locally.

 Wellbeing, Mental Health and helping your community advice – Here2Help Worcestershire County Council

 Worcestershire County Council have also put together a new website called Here2Help.
 This new website provides users with information on what they can to do to stay safe and help others in their community.
 There are areas for how to manage your mental health during the outbreak and a place to showcase how others are helping their communities during this tough time.

 Residents and businesses should also be aware that Local District councils have published advice and guidance for their local communities and you can find what each district council has said on the links below.

 These links contain information relevant to businesses looking for advice or guidance on the Business Rate relief grants as well.
-New Recovery Grants will be made available in the coming weeks and businesses can find out more about these on the below websites or through Worcestershire Business Central.
+New Recovery Grants have been made available and businesses can find out more about these on the below websites or through Worcestershire Business Central.